Affective Video Content Analysis: Decade Review and New Perspectives

-From the above datasets, it can be seen that the existing datasets are basically recorded through script interpretation or laboratory collection, lacking real emotion records in natural states.
-Moreover, some multimodal datasets contain less than perfect modal types and some modal data are missing.
-Based on this, the trend of future dataset collection is to increase the number of samples, consider multiple factors (such as geographical race, personality gender age, etc.), consider environmental changes, consider increasing the sources of information, etc. The more factors are considered, the more complete the dataset is, and the more useful the data provided will be for developers to explore new methods for video emotion recognition.
+From the above datasets, it can be observed that the existing datasets are mainly collected through script deduction or laboratory records, lacking genuine emotional records in natural states.
+Moreover, the types of modalities included in multimodal datasets need to be more comprehensive, with instances of partial modal data loss.
+Therefore, the trend in future dataset collection should be to increase the number of samples, consider multiple factors (such as region, race, personality, gender, age, etc.), pay attention to environmental changes, and consider adding sources of information.
+The more factors considered, the more comprehensive the dataset will be, providing researchers with data that will be more beneficial for exploring new methods of video emotion recognition.